The Four Horsemen of the Apocalypse (1962 film): Plot

 broken man, and Marguerite leaves Julio to care for him.
-When Julio discovers that Laurier is an important figure in the resistance, he joins it as well.
+When Julio discovers that Laurier is an important figure in the resistance, he joins as well.

 Eventually, both Chi Chi and Laurier are tortured and murdered by the Gestapo, and Laurier reveals to von Kleig that Julio is working for the resistance and on an important mission: guiding Allied bombers to destroy a Nazi headquarters in Normandy.
 Heinrich, realizing that Julio is probably a French agent, captures him just as the bombs are falling on them and kill both.

 The final scene is missing from several versions shown.
 In it, the grandchildren's parents listen helplessly on the telephone as the deaths happen.
 The final words are from one set of parents to another: "Our children have killed each other."
 In other prints, the film ends with the four horsemen riding on to create future havoc for other generations.

 Production

 Development

 The silent film rights to Vicente Blasco-Ibañez's novel had been purchased by Metro Pictures in 1918 for $190,000.
 By 1946, there had been discussions by MGM about remaking the film before the American copyright expired.
 The following year, MGM producer Samuel Marx announced the studio was considering a remake as a vehicle for Ricardo Montalbán, and if they did, the story would be updated to World War II.

 Early in 1958, MGM set about clarifying the copyright situation.
 It had recently authorized a widescreen remake of Ben-Hur, which became the highest-grossing film of 1959, and it was looking for older studio properties to remake.
 It obtained the necessary rights and in June 1958, they announced the remake was in active development.
 Julian Blaustein was assigned as producer.